LibbyH52/The-Impatient-Chef/README.md

 # Project Title

-The primary goal of this
+The primary goal of this project is to read in information that is being stored on a web api.
+I chose to focus on a recipe website as I know quit a few 'foodies' who love to experiment with new recipes and ingredients.

 ## UX
 ### User Stories